priyasingh2111/ToDo-API/README.md

-# To-Do List API
+# ToDo-API

 This project is a simple RESTful API for managing a to-do list.
 It allows you to create, read, update, and delete tasks.
 The API is built with Node.js and Express.js and is designed as an introductory project to demonstrate core Node.js concepts.

 ## Features
 - Create a new task
 - Read all tasks or a specific task by ID
-- Update an existing task
+- Update an existing task BY ID
 - Delete a task by ID

 ## Project Setup